TontonTremblay/blender_robot_animation/readme.md

 <img width="406" alt="image" src="https://github.com/TontonTremblay/blender_robot_animation/assets/5629088/8d9e4acc-b926-4a72-9cb0-df3c54cd92f4">

 You need to specify the path to blender in the config file, `configs/base.yaml`.
+This is where the absolute path to this code folder should be set.
+Each robot file loads this to populate the base paths.

 The robot assets are downloaded as submodules:
 ```